OCA/server-ux/mass_editing/README.rst

 * You can add, update or remove the values of more than one records on the fly at the same time.

 * You can configure mass editing for any Odoo model.

-* The video explaining the features and how-to for OpenERP Version 6 is here http://t.co/wukYMx1A

-* The video explaining the features and how-to for OpenERP Version 7 is here : http://www.youtube.com/watch?v=9BH0o74A748&feature=youtu.be

-* For more details/customization/feedback contact us on contact@serpentcs.com

 Installation
 ============